Praveenkumargs/Praveenkumargs/README.md

 ### 📌 Featured Projects

+**💻 Lucky Home Decor – Full Stack E-Commerce Website** — A modern full-stack home decor website built with React, Node.js, Express, and PostgreSQL for showcasing curtains, blinds, sofas, and custom interior products.
+It includes a responsive customer interface, product management, quote requests, and an admin dashboard for managing website content.

 **🚗 Vehicle Performance Evaluation and Analysis Web App** — Ingests user-uploaded vehicle specs and test data, processes it into structured metrics, and serves interactive graphs and dashboards.